Skip to main content

 What a Custom Website Actually Gives You

 "Custom website" sounds expensive and complicated.
 Five years ago it cost $25,000+ and took 4 to 6 months.
 AI-assisted development has changed that.
-Today a custom site costs $5,000 to $20,000 and takes 4 to 8 weeks.
+Today a custom site starts at $500 Founder Portfolio, lands at $3,500 for Growth-tier builds, and runs $5,000 to $10,000+ for Scale, with most projects shipping in 4 to 8 weeks.
 Here is what it actually means in practice:

 Speed that Google rewards.
 Custom Next.js sites score 95 to 100 on PageSpeed Mobile.
 Pages load in under 1 second.
 Deloitte research shows every 0.1 second improvement in load time increases conversion rates by 8.4% for retail sites.
 The speed difference between Webflow and custom code is not marginal.
 It is the difference between page 2 and page 1 on Google.